Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

    If you select other pass kernel enqueues, you will see that all 10 are now showing dependencies only within the Write/Execute/Read group.
 This allows the read and write operations to overlap with the execution, and you are effectively pipelining the software write, execute, and read.
 This can considerably improve the overall performance because the communication overhead is occurring concurrently with the execution of the accelerator.

-### Kernel and Host Code Synchronization
+### Lab 2: Kernel and Host Code Synchronization

-For this step, look at the source code in `srcSync` (`srcSync/host.cpp`), and examine the execution loop (line 55).
+For this step, look at the source code in `srcSync/host.cpp` and examine the execution loop (line 55).
 This is the same code used in the previous section of this tutorial.

 ```cpp
   // -- Execution -----------------------------------------------------------